How to deal with balance transfer credit card problems

-This mistake often comes up with 0% balance transfer offers, which can sound like a great way to not pay debt for months.
+This mistake often comes up with 0% balance transfer offers, which can sound like a great way to not pay down your debt for months.
 It’s important to remember that even if there is no interest applied to the balance, you will still have to pay at least the minimum required for each statement period.
 Otherwise, you could end up dealing with late payment fees and other penalties.

-Payments to your old card
+Making payments to your old card

 Applying for a balance transfer is only the beginning of the process when it comes to moving debt from one card to another.
-From there, you have to get approval and then wait for the new issuer to process the transfer, which typically takes up to 21 working days.
+From there, you have to get approval and then wait for the new issuer to process the transfer, which typically takes up to 10 working days.

 In the meantime, the balance on your old card will accrue interest as usual and you will still need to make any payments that are due so that you don’t end up with late payment fees or other penalties.
-A lot of people don’t realise that this is the case with balance transfers, and the result is overlooked or forgotten payments that increase overall debt levels.

 What to do about it